-This can be done in person, where the operator selects the user they would like to sign off and they then enter their password in the operator view screen.
+This can be done in person, where the operator selects the user for the signoff while still in the guide, and the user enters their password in the operator view screen.

 These signoffs can be reviewed in the "Pending Signoffs" section in the user profile.

 To view and export the data you have collected, visit the Reports section at the bottom of your Management Console navigation menu.